 There are two parts to every externship: your sponsoring organization (externship placement) and the mandatory class taught at Santa Clara Law.
-Students must enroll and attend the Externship Seminar (Law 705) for their first placement, or the Externship Workshop (Law 706) for their second and third placement.
+Students must enroll and attend the Externship Workshop (Law 706) for their first placement.
 Students also register for the corresponding externship placement to receive academic credit.

 Students will earn 1 academic unit of credit for each 50 hours of qualified extern work.
 The minimum number of units for which students may register is as follows:

 - Full time J.D. students: 3 to 5 units, or 11 units (full-time judicial) depending on the placement

 - Part time J.D. students, graduating 3L’s, LLM’s: 2 to 5 units, depending on the placement

 - Students receive 0 units for successful completion of LAW 706.
 This is a mandatory class that must be taken contemporaneously with your first or second externship

 - Students must successfully enroll in and complete the required class to be eligible to receive credit for their externship placement